 The duty that a property owner owes a visitor depends on the status of the visitor.
 Under Georgia law, landowner-visitor relationships fall into one of three categories: invitees, licensees, or trespassers.
 An invitee is an individual who is invited onto the land by either express or implied invitation.
 Generally, an invitee is a customer in a store, a patron in a restaurant, or a person who entered the land for another business purpose.
 Invitees are owed the highest duty of care.
-Under Georgia law, a landowner may be liable to invitees for any injuries caused by a failure to exercise ordinary care in keeping the property and its approaches safe for an invitee.
+Under Georgia law, a landowner may be held liable by a premises liability attorney in Atlanta for any injuries caused by a failure to exercise ordinary care in keeping the property and its approaches safe for an invitee.

 A licensee is also owed a duty of care, but it is less than what is owed to an invitee.
 A licensee is permitted to be on the land for his or her own purposes.
 As a practical matter, a licensee is typically a social guest.
 When it comes to licensees, a property owner has a duty to exercise ordinary care and prevent a known or reasonably expected risk of injury due to a hazardous condition.

 A trespasser is defined as a person who enters the property of another party without the landowner’s permission.
 Landowners do not owe any duty of care to trespassers, except in some situations involving children.